ktsakas/travelclick-chatbot/RESEARCH.md

 * It's faster and more responsive.
 * Has a wider array of default entities.
 * Much better documentation with plenty of examples.
+* Allows for templates instead of user input, which would work well with a response produced by the code (eg. the user clicks).

 ## Conversations